 S

 PART 4

 NEW LEARNING EXPERIENCES

-THIS SESSION IS ABOUT THE
+THIS SECTION IS ABOUT THE

 OPPORTUNITIES TO GO BEYOND

 THE CLASSROOM, TO TRANSPORT

 STUDENTS AND TEACHERS AROUND

 THE WORLD AND EXPERIENCE THE

 BEST THERE IS TO LEARN...
 REFLECTING

 ON THE INITIATIVES THAT MANY

-STUDENTS AND PARENTS HAVE TAKEN
+STUDENTS AND PARENTS HAVE

-DURING LOCKDOWN.
+TAKEN RECENTLY.
 THESE COULD

 BE DONE AS CLASS ACTIVITIES OR

 SHARED THROUGH THE NEW VIRTUAL

 LEARNING ENVIRONMENTS ALL

-SCHOOLS AND STUDENTS ARE USING.
+SCHOOLS AND STUDENTS ARE USING..

 1. VR AND AUGMENTED REALITY AT SCHOOL OR HOME!

-More and more schools have been booking virtual and augmented reality experiences in school through companies such as ClassVR.
 These new learning experiences can happen in school, but could we see them happening at home as well, with students using simple tools like Google Cardboard?

-2. GLOBAL MICRO-QUALIFICATIONS

-This prescient article shares headteacher Mark Steed's views that formal academic qualifications will only be part of what students need to succeed in a global marketplace - and taking short courses from anywhere in the world will make you stand out!
+2. GLOBAL MICRO-QUALIFICATIONS This prescient article shares headteacher Mark Steed's views that formal academic qualifications will only be part of what students need to succeed in a global marketplace - and taking short courses from anywhere in the world will make you stand out!
 Mark shares his experience of taking an 'Elements of Al' course from the University of Helsinki!

-3. STRONGER LOCAL COMMUNITY CONNECTIONS

-Many of the initiatives started in lockdown were actually based in local or school communities, deepening the work that all schools will do in their communities.
-These include befriending and volunteering schemes, lockdown gardening and many more!
+3. STRONGER LOCAL COMMUNITY CONNECTIONS Many of the initiatives started over recent months were actually based in local or school communities, deepening the work that all schools will do in their communities.
+These include befriending and volunteering schemes, and many

-4. SCHOOL AND TRUST SPECIALISMS

-With the move towards more centralised curriculum provision outlined in the previous part of this guide, there is more opportunity for individual schools and trusts to develop their own expertise to meet local needs or reflect their teachers' expertise.
+4. SCHOOL AND TRUST SPECIALISMS With the move towards more centralised curriculum provision outlined in the previous part of this guide, there is more opportunity for individual schools and trusts to develop their own expertise to meet local needs or reflect their teachers' expertise.
 Ormiston Academies Trust wrote about their journey in this article in Schools Week.

-5. REAL-LIFE PRACTICAL EXPERIENCE

-School laboratories and technology rooms are often full of old-fashioned equipment and the skills taught are equally out of date (do real research scientists use Bunsen burners for example?).
-Companies such as GSK and organisations such as the Royal Society of Chemistry have created innovative virtual practicals.
+5. REAL-LIFE PRACTICAL EXPERIENCE School laboratories and technology rooms are often full of old-fashioned equipment and the skills taught are equally out of date (do real research scientists use Bunsen burners for example?).
+Companies such as GSK and organisations such as the Royal Society of Chemistry have created innovative virtual practical experiments.
 There's even a project that brings labs to schools.
 And in IT why not take on a Rasberry Pi project and produce something real?